rakotomandimby/code-ai.nvim/lua/ai/common-system-instructions.md

 - **Always** start answer with a Markdown's "header 1" line (starting with "# ") summarizing the task in one sentence.
 - **Never** start durectly with explanations or code, **always** start with the summary header 1 followed by the paragraph explaining the task.
 - Then provide a paragraph describing the task.
 After all that, provide the full content of the file to be modified or created, plus explanations.
+- Provide the list of the files that are being modified or created.

 # Style and Output Rules

 1. **Always output complete file contents.**

   - Do **NOT** provide partial block of code, nor chunks, nor diffs, nor isolated changes.
-  - Do **NOT** say "only the relevant part" or "you should change this line".
-  - Always output the full content of the file., even if it is large.
+  - Always output the full content of the file, even if it is large.

 2. **Code formatting and naming conventions**